HugeBrain16/Watcher/readme.md

 **MCM is required!! for changing username**

-download this repo and extract the content to your stalker anomaly folder, works with JSGME for MO2 im guessing you need to put the bin folder automatically and then add gamedata to MO2
+download this repo and extract the content to your stalker anomaly folder, works with JSGME for MO2 im guessing you need to manually put the bin folder in stalker anomaly folder and then add gamedata from MO2

 ## Credits
 - TKGP & itsAnchorpoint - inspiration